Explorers / Pre-Kindergarten Instructor

 5th/6th Grade Instructor

 Alexis Anjomshoaa Brown grew up in Los Angeles and went to the University of California in Santa Barbara for her undergraduate education.
-She double majored and received a Bachelors of Arts in Communications and Spanish.
+She double majored and received a Bachelors of Arts in Communication and Spanish.
 After graduating, she volunteered with Americorps and began a career working with students.
 She has worked with children in San Jose California, Catalina Island, Santa Marta Colombia, The Bahamas, the big island of Hawaiʽi & Oahu.
 While living in Hawaiʽi, she completed her Masters of Science at the University of Hawaiʽi at Mānoa.
 Alexis has been teaching at Saint Patrick School in Honolulu from 2015 to 2018.
 Her husband is in the military and they have just recently moved to Washington.

 7th/8th Grade Instructor